jsinghbooks/jsinghbooks.github.io/_texts/daani.md

 At the end of this review, I witnessed my own accident and death in the car crash.And like the scales of justice, I saw all the merits and demerits of my life added up.
 The account was not in my favor.
 There was a temporary pang of regret.
 But just as I was thinking of starting to beg for forgiveness, I was pulled by that same powerful force and thrust into fire.

 At least, it felt like fire.
 It was hot, burning hot.It took me a long while – days, weeks maybe? – to get accustomed to it, but I finally managed to sense my surroundings.
 It was dark, claustrophobic, hot, and noisy.
 It felt like I was in a sort of cramped, underwater chamber inside a furnace.
-There were sounds of liquid gushing, a regular rhythmic ebb and flow, and a pulsing, throbbing sound.
-Dub-dub Dub-dub Dub-dub.
+There were sounds of liquid gushing, a regular rhythmic ebb and flow, and a pulsing, throbbing sound. *Dub-dub Dub-dub Dub-dub*.
 It finally dawned on me that I was inside a uterus.

 Suspended upside down in the fires of the womb, I began to meditate and pray.